rickyticky2/Java_deploy_Jenkins-terraform_ansible/README.md

-- **add jenkins credentials with data from your docker hub and replace in jenkinsfile - credentialsId in the "Run ansible playbook" stage**
+- **Add jenkins credentials with data from your docker hub and replace in jenkinsfile - credentialsId in the "Run ansible playbook" stage**

 - **SSH key private key from AWS must be in /root/.ssh/aws. (remember path if running Jenkins from another user stage "Run ansible playbook")**